-We have found that competition increases rigor on the range and works to improve the skill one develops from practicing at his or her home range.
+Competition increases rigor on the range and works to improve the skill one develops from practicing at their home range.

 These are not basic competitions.
 Save this for Baronial Champions and the like:

-Combat Run: This is as close to the “Hogan’s Alley” target shooting competitions that thrown weapons can get.
+This is as close to the “Hogan’s Alley” target shooting competitions that thrown weapons can get.
 The targets are set up in anything but a straight line, often the location where the thrower can stand is marked (it will be an odd distance from the target and probably at an angle.)
 Weapons the thrower has never used before are placed at the throwing station of each target.
 The thrower is timed through the course, beginning when the marshal starts the clock.
 Run to each station and use the weapons provided.
 Stop the clock when the course is completed.
 How the thrower’s time relates to the score, and their placement in the competition is up to the marshal.
 May be challenging for new throwers.

 One note of caution: no weapons can be carried while a thrower is running.